shivaji-jadhav/demo/README.md

 # demo
-This is My First Git Repository
+This is My First Git Repository.
+Author - Shivaji Jadhav.